Hailee Steinfeld had as promising a film debut as a young actress could ever hope to have.

 With The Edge of Seventeen, Steinfeld told Indiewire, "We wanted other teenagers to watch this movie and see themselves in the character.
 She comes off as being super-tough and has the answers to every question, but on the inside, you see that she really is just fragile.
 That's real life.
 We all have those moments where it's comical how overdramatic we can be."

 Better comical onscreen melodrama than the super-serious, real-life kind.
-Steinfeld turned 18, and then 21 last year, with no discernible scandals on her record.
+Steinfeld turned 18, and then made it all the way to 21 in 2017, with no discernible scandals on her record.
 It turned out that her wise-beyond-her-years patience and reluctance to waste her time career-wise extended to her off-camera world as well.

-She still hasn't had time to finish the debut LP she's been talking about for two years now, but that's because she wants to get it just right.
+She still hasn't finished the debut LP she's been talking about for three years now, but that's because she wants to get it just right—and, of course, other projects keep leap-frogging to the top of her to-do list.

 "I want to make the best first album I can possibly make," she told Seventeen in 2016.
 "And I want to get to a level where I can headline my own arena tour.
 I know that I can make it happen.
 It's just the beginning.
 I see the future being really big."

-"I'm working on the music," she reiterated to The Guardian last year, "and I'm just getting it in the perfect place for them to hear it."
+"I'm working on the music," she reiterated to The Guardian in 2017, "and I'm just getting it in the perfect place for them to hear it."
 What's taking so long?
 "Well, I'm sort of out of the game when I make movies, which is a big reason that it takes me a while."

-She's known the "Slow Hands" singer at least since 2017, and they first sparked romance rumors exactly a year ago when Horan wished her a tender happy 21st birthday.
-(She previously told E!
-News that she'd be spending today, her 22nd birthday, on a flight to Hong Kong—taking off late last night and landing tomorrow, local time.)
+She had known the "Slow Hands" singer at least since 2017, and they first sparked romance rumors exactly two years ago when Horan wished her a tender happy 21st birthday.

 Though acting in front of a green screen and talking to very few humans face to face while the cameras were rolling was new for the actress, Steinfeld once again was drawn to playing a scrappy young woman with hidden depths that don't stay hidden for long.